-A visual way of thinking about the concept of switching motors is to imagine that one needs to draw a coloured picture on a piece of paper with six different coloured pencils.
-Such an operation does not require six arms to complete - instead, one arm (one axis) may be enough.
+A visual way of thinking about the concept of switching motors is to imagine that one needs to draw a coloured picture (control program) on a piece of paper (working material) with six different coloured pencils.
+Such an operation does not require for the artist to have six different arms to complete - instead, one arm (one axis) should be enough.
 All that is required is to switch the pencils (different motors) by leaving them on the side of the table in some sort of a "parking location" before moving on to the next colour.